dzackgarza/Notes/Graduate/GRE/Definitions.md

 ## Linear Algebra
 Convention: always over a field $k$, and $T: k^n \to k^m$ is a generic linear map (or $m\times n$ matrix).

-- Consistent:
+- Consistent
 	A system of linear equations is *consistent* when it has at least one solution.

 - Inconsistent:
 A system of linear equations is *inconsistent* when it has no solutions.